How to Install Arduino on Ubuntu 24.04, 22.04, or 20.04

 When you execute this command, you are doing two things.
 The sudo apt update command updates the package lists for upgrades for packages that need upgrading, as well as new package lists for packages that just came out.
 The sudo apt upgrade command then upgrades the actual packages.

-Install Arduino on Ubuntu via APT Command
+Install Arduino via APT Command

 The command to install Arduino IDE using APT is: